NetApp-openstack-dev/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

 .. _share_backup:

-Share Backup (available from Caracal Release)
+Share Backup (Available from Caracal Release)
 ---------------------------------------------

 A new type of NFS based generic backup driver was introduced in Bobcat release which